Qluxzz/csharp-template/docs/RECORDS.md

 me == myClone // true
 ```

-When using something that does not implement IEquality, like a list of strings, you can't compare use == to compare the instances anymore.
+When if your record contains something that does not implement IEquality, like a list of strings, you can't use == to compare the instances anymore.

 ```csharp
 record Test(string Name, int Age, List<string> Hobbies);